MANOJ231121/Artisanal-Food-exchange-/README.md

 # Artisanal Food Exchange

 A full-stack marketplace application connecting local artisanal food producers with consumers.
 Consumers can discover nearby producers, browse and order handcrafted food products, subscribe to recurring deliveries, and leave reviews.
-Producers get a dashboard with sales analytics.
+Producers get a dashboard with sales analytics.\
+This is the deployed link to see how it look like :- artisanal-food-app2311-byfcf7dzcwcwbte8.centralindia-01.azurewebsites.net

 Built with **Spring Boot 3 (Java 17)** on the backend, **MongoDB** for persistence, and a vanilla **HTML/CSS/JS** frontend (Chart.js for analytics charts).